mjr2595/mjr2595/README.md

 - 🎶 I may not play very much music, but I sure love listening
 - 🥅 2022 Goals:
     - Security+ cert
+    - GCP ACE cert
+    - CKA cert
-    - Complete Web Dev course
+    - Complete Web Dev course... if still time
     - Study Data Structures and Algorithms
 - ⚡ Fun fact: There were [7,389](https://www.geospatialworld.net/blogs/how-many-satellites-are-orbiting-the-earth-in-2021/) individual satellites in Space at the end of April 2021
 <br />